acato-plugins/email-essentials/readme.txt

 = 6.0.0 =
 * GOING FOSS!
 This is the first release of Email Essentials as a FOSS plugin.
 After months of preparation, we're finally public!
 If you want more, come check us out on [Acato.nl](https://www.acato.nl).

+= 5.5.1 =
+* Review feedback from WordPress.org handled.
+This brings no functional changes except for;
+* Updated the email viewer interface for more user-friendly viewing of emails and their debug information.

 = 5.4.7 =
 * i18n text domain changed to `email-essentials`.